 - and the quantity of energy stored, which depends on the quantity of electrolytes present in the tanks.

 This technology thus offers unique modularity, since the batteries can be scaled to the desired power and energy and thus be adapted for use in a large number of applications.
 However, the relatively low energy density of the electrolytes does represent an important drawback: the preferred fields of application for these batteries thus lie in the intermediate power ranges from around 10 kW to several MW, and storage times of between two and ten hours.

 To facilitate the roll-out of the technology, our research activities are aimed at:

-- developing new, cheaper and more efficient electrolytes than existing ones, such as vanadium, notably by developing systems based on water-soluble organic molecules
+- developing new materials (electrolytes), cheaper and more efficient than existing ones, such as vanadium, notably by developing systems based on water-soluble organic molecules

 - optimizing system management using multi-physical and multi-scale modeling

 - understanding elementary mechanisms (electrochemical reactions, matter transfer) via multi-scale characterization (laboratory, pilot and demonstrator) and use of online analysis systems .»

 David Pasquier, Energy Storage project manager, IFPEN

 Watch a video on Redox flow batteries with David Pasquier, project manager, IFPEN (in French):